 \subsubsection{Generating turbulence}

-We generate turbulence using the method given in \citet{ruszkowski2007} and \citet{ehlert2018}.
+We generated turbulence using the method given in \citet{ruszkowski2007} and \citet{ehlert2018}.
 In this method, turbulence is first created in $k$-space before being converted to configuration space using a fast Fourier transform.
-For density turbulence, we apply \citet{kolmogorov1941} turbulence ($P(k)\propto k^{-5/3}$) below an injection scale of 150 kpc, with white noise given above this.
-This is similar in magnitude to the scale used in previous shock-tube studies of relics \citep[see, e.g.,][]{dominguez-fernandez2021}.
-We additionally implement log-normal variance, as inferred from both simulations and observations \citep[see, e.g.,][]{kawahara2008}, using a Box-Muller random variate method.
+For density turbulence, we applied \citet{kolmogorov1941} turbulence ($P(k)\propto k^{-5/3}$) below an injection scale of 150 kpc, with white noise imposed above this.
+This is similar in magnitude to the scale used in previous shock tube studies of relics \citep[see e.g.][]{dominguez-fernandez2021}.
+We additionally implemented log-normal variance, as inferred from both simulations and observations \citep[see e.g.][]{kawahara2008}, using a Box-Muller random variate method.
 Following \citet{zhuravleva2013}, we set the relative variance of the distribution to $\sigma_\rho/\mu_\rho = 0.4$, where $\sigma_\rho$ is the standard deviation and $\mu_\rho$ is the mean of the density distribution, respectively.

-We expect the peak of the magnetic power spectra to lag behind that of the kinetic power spectra by a factor of a few \citep[see, e.g.][]{tevlin2024}, and so choose an injection scale here of 40 kpc.
-As before, we apply Kolmogorov turbulence below this scale and white noise above it.
+We expect the peak of the magnetic power spectra to lag behind that of the kinetic power spectra by a factor of a few \citep[see, e.g.][]{tevlin2024}, and so chose an injection scale here of 40 kpc.
+As before, we applied Kolmogorov turbulence below this scale and white noise above it.
 We set the RMS strength, such that in the upstream $\langle P_\mathrm{th} / P_B\rangle = 100$, where $P_\mathrm{th}$ and $P_B$ are the thermal and magnetic pressures, respectively.
 We find this is typical of values in the ICM value in our cosmological simulations \citep{tevlin2024}.
-The result is an RMS field strength of approximately 0.16~$\upmu$G. Following, \citet{ehlert2018}, we implement Gaussian variance.
-This means that the standard variation, $\sigma_B$, is determined by Parseval's formula:
+The result is an RMS field strength of approximately 0.16~$\upmu$G. Following, \citet{ehlert2018}, we also applied Gaussian variance, with a standard variation, $\sigma_B$, determined by Parseval's formula:

 where $i$ covers the three spatial components, \textit{N} is the number of cells in the initial conditions, and the sum runs over all \textit{k}-values.
-Magnetic divergence is cleaned by projecting it out in $k$-space, i.e. by subtracting $\hat{\bfit{k}} (\hat{\bfit{k}} \bm{\cdot} \bfit{B}_\bfit{k})$.
+Magnetic divergence was cleaned by projecting it out in $k$-space, i.e. by subtracting $\hat{\bfit{k}} (\hat{\bfit{k}} \bm{\cdot} \bfit{B}_\bfit{k})$.